lamhq/tech-notes/pages/devops/aws/app-integration/sqs/queue-types/fifo.md

 ## Sequencing

-Use **Message group ID** tag to specify the group a message belong to.
+**MessageGroupId** is the tag that specifies that a message belongs to a specific message group.

-Messages that belong to the same message group are always processed one by one, in a strict order.
+Messages that belong to the same message group are always processed one by one, in a strict order relative to the message group.

-Message group ID can't be used for Standard queues.
+MessageGroupId is required for FIFO queues.
+You can't use it for Standard queues.

+Avoid having a large backlog of messages with the same message group ID.
+A FIFO queue checks the first 20k messages for available message groups.
+If they all have the same `MessageGroupId`, you can't consume messages from other groups beyond the first.

 ## Deduplication

-Use **Message deduplication ID** token for deduplication of sent messages.
+**Message deduplication ID** is the token used for deduplication of sent messages.

-If a message with a specific deduplication ID is sent successfully, other messages with the same ID will be accepted but not delivered for 5 minutes (deduplication interval).

-If the setting **Content-based deduplication** is enabled, SQS automatically create deduplication IDs based on the body of the message (using a SHA-256 hash).
+If the setting **Content-based deduplication** is enabled, deduplication IDs are automatically created based on the body of the message (using a SHA-256 hash).

-You can explicitly provide the message deduplication ID.
+You can explicitly provide the Message deduplication ID.

+### Deduplication interval
+- If a message with a specific deduplication ID is sent successfully, other messages with the same ID will not be delivered for 5 minutes (deduplication interval).
+- Retrying SendMessage requests after the deduplication interval expires can introduce duplicate messages into the queue.

 ## Receiving messages